DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 -------------------------------------------------------

 The situation to have two-level-identifiers for specimens is quite common.
-Sometimes is the lowest level identifier composed of the higher level identifier plus some suffix.
+The lowest level identifier is sometimes composed of the higher level identifier plus a suffix.

 Background/Motivation
 ~~~~~~~~~~~~~~~~~~~~~

 Actors
 ~~~~~~

 Preconditions
 ~~~~~~~~~~~~~

 Course of events
 ~~~~~~~~~~~~~~~~

 Alternative paths
 ~~~~~~~~~~~~~~~~~

 Success post-conditions
 ~~~~~~~~~~~~~~~~~~~~~~~

 Notes
 ~~~~~

 Model treatment: nrm
 ~~~~~~~~~~~~~~~~~~~~

 -------------------